taraliu23/EYES-4-DARKNESS/README.md

 QGIS - Add delimited text layer, Mean Coordinates

 #### Results
-- 3 patterns in the distribution of locations mentioned in the poem set: even, symmetry, shrinking in range.
+1. Find 3 patterns in the distribution of locations mentioned in the poem set: even, symmetry, shrinking in range.
-- Most mentioned place type is bridge.
+2. Most mentioned place type is bridge.
-- Coincidence: the mean coordinate's location is a NGO for children's benefits.
+3. Coincidence: the mean coordinate's location is a NGO for children's benefits.

-#### Discussion of the significance

 ## 2. Mapping
 In 1991-1993, Gu Cheng wrote an unfinished set of 52 poems, 城(the City), to recall the place in **Beijing** where he grow up with deep attachment and memory.